bytepool/lbs-transient-execution/README.md

 The possibility of this attack comes from the fact that branch predictor counters are shared between different privilege levels.
 Modern processors provide no way of isolating them or manually clearing the branch predictor counters.
-While everyone is wating for CPU manufacturers to design new processors will will have these issues addressed, engineers from Google proposed a completely software mitigation called [retpolines](https://support.google.com/faqs/answer/7625886) (return +
+While everyone is waiting for CPU manufacturers to design new processors will will have these issues addressed, engineers from Google proposed a completely software mitigation called [retpolines](https://support.google.com/faqs/answer/7625886) (return +